Updated: 2022/Sep/29

 with the SQLITE_USE_URI symbol defined.

-for full table scans in the query optimizer.
-The default setting
+scans in the query optimizer.
+The default setting is determined

-time option, or is "on" if that compile-time option is omitted.
+is "on" if that compile-time option is omitted.
+The ability to

-The ability to disable the use of covering indices for full table
+disable the use of covering indices for full table scans is

 malfunction when the optimization is enabled.
 Providing the